Caryl M. Stern: Early life

 Stern was born to Edwin and Manuela Stern in Westchester County, New York.
 She has one sibling, her brother, Dr. Mitchell Stern.

 Stern graduated from high school at age 16 and went on to receive her bachelor's degree at the State University of New York at Oneonta, when she was 20.
 She received her master's degree at Western Illinois University and pursued a doctorate in education at Loyola University Chicago.

-In her early career, Stern served in several leadership positions at Polytechnic University in Brooklyn, NY including Dean of Students from 1985-87.
+In her early career, Stern served in several leadership positions at Polytechnic University in Brooklyn, New York, including dean of students from 1985 to 1987.

 Anti-Defamation League

 In 1987, Stern took a post with the Anti-Defamation League (ADL).
 There she headed A World of Difference, a diversity training and anti-bias project.
 Stern was later promoted to director of the education division at the ADL and eventually chief operating officer (COO) and senior associate national director of the organization.

-In 2006, she left the ADL for the U.S. Fund for UNICEF, the oldest of the 36 National Committees that support the United Nations Children's Fund (UNICEF) and collectively raise about one-third of its annual income.
+In 2006, she left the ADL for the U.S. Fund for UNICEF, the oldest of the 36 national committees that support the United Nations Children's Fund (UNICEF) and collectively raise about one-third of its annual income.